Towards a Peaceful, Prosperous & Integrated Africa

 Mr. Ayoup Elrashdi is the chief economic officer at the Mission.
 Since joining the African Union Commission in 2006, he has implemented several policy and strategy analysis programs on industrial development, mineral resource management, multilateral cooperation and sustainable development.
 He holds a Master's degree in Industrial Engineering from Benghazi University in Libya and a Master's degree in Diplomacy and International Relations from Fairleigh Dickinson University, New Jersey.

-Senior Adviser, Economic Affairs
+Senior Advisor, Economic Affairs

 MR. AYOUP Z. ELRASHDI